Total newbie builds Mini-ITX Linux PC (Error after Error)

 What plagued me most was hands down cable management.
 I ended up having to unbuild and dismantle the PC over and over to finalize the cable positions.
 This might especially be true for Mini-ITX PCs though.

-Inside the Mini-ITC PC case are a jungle of cables
+Inside the Mini-ITX PC case are a jungle of cables

-Inside the Mini-ITC PC case are a jungle of cables
+Inside the Mini-ITX PC case are a jungle of cables

 The power cable almost touches the fans of the GPU, the extremely thick cable of the CPU cooler is tricky to handle, the numerous cables from the power supply take up so much space in the Mini-ITX case as it is, to name a few.

-Incidentally, I recommend you get velcro tapes for tieing cables.
-I bought them at DAISO.
-They are very versatile as you can see in the photo above!
+Incidentally, velcro tapes are a total game-changer in cable management.
+2 They are very versatile as you can see in the photo above.

 Lessons